Ayrx/blog/posts/2018-08-28-token-binding.md

 4. MITM Attacks: Man-in-the-middle attacks can be used to steal cookies but will not provide access to the token binding key.
 However, MITM can be effectively negated by proper implementations of TLS which is already a requirement for Token Binding to work in the first place.
-As an aside, Token Binding has some interesting implications for MITM that we will take a closer look at later.

 The items in this list are an attempt to summarize the discussion from a very informative [Twitter thread][twitter] so big shoutout to everyone involved.